wilsonmar/OracleATS/README.md

+The name of this repo (OracleATS) is taken from the default folder name where the product is installed.
+The product is also referred to as **OATS** (Oracle Application Testing Suite).

-OATS (Oracle Application Testing Suite) enables functional and performance testing of Oracle applications.
+OATS enables functional and performance testing of Oracle applications.

 ## <a name="SocialMedia"></a> Social Media